25 Windproof Patio Ideas For a Cozy Warm Winter

 Consider mixing different varieties for diversity in texture and color while maintaining wind resistance.

-Create Cozy Nooks
+Design Cozy Sheltered Nooks

-Create Cozy Nooks
+Design Cozy Sheltered Nooks

 Want to make your patio feel like a cozy getaway?
 Just sprinkle some comfy nooks around!
 We’re talking about a relaxing seating area decked out with soft cushions and cozy blankets.